CMU-IDS-2020/a3-giesa-erdolu/writeup.md

 1- Goals of the project
 1.1 Aim
 The interest in our project was to trace and reveal the dynamics of a conversation through data visualization.
-We explored the potential of visualization –in other words, visualizing a conversation– in capturing its dynamics that we may not otherwise by listening or by looking through its transcription.
+We explored the potential of visualization to capture and represent converstaional dynamics.

-1.2 Site and Data                                                                                                                                                                        Our site was the first “Presidential Debate of the 2020 Elections” that took place on September 19th 2020 between president Donald J. Trump and former vice president and presidential candidate Joe Biden.
+1.2 Site and Data                                                                                                                                                                        Our site was the first “Presidential Debate of the 2020 Elections” that took place on September 19th 2020 between President Donald J. Trump and former Vice President and Presidential candidate Joe Biden.
 The debate was moderated by journalist and television anchor Chris Wallace.
 We refer to them as “actors” in this project.
 We worked with a transcript of the debate that allowed us to do text processing on a corpus of the debate conversation.
-Text processing allowed us to extract and visualize various dimensions of the conversation that we framed to address the question explored in the project.
+Text processing allowed us to extract and visualize various dimensions of the conversation.

-1.3 Question                                                                                                                                                                                 The question that we explored in the project, and that the prototype we built in the project would enable other users to explore, was twofold.
+1.3 Question                                                                                                                                                                                 The question that we explored in the project, and that the prototype we built in response, was twofold.
 Part 1- First, we were interested in tracing the trajectory of the conversation between the actors.
 We were interested in the weight and speech attitude of the actors throughout the conversation.
 The questions we looked at were:
 What was the weight of each actor in terms of their presence in the conversation?
 What were the moments in the debate where the conversation was between the candidates?
 How long were these moments?
 What were the moments of intervention by the moderator?
 Which actor spoke the most?
 If we take that as part of “weight”, how did that weight develop for each actor throughout the conversation?
 Which actor interrupted the others the most?
 If we take that as part of “attitude”, how did that attitude follow throughout the conversation?
 Which actor’s speech was broken by crosstalks the most?